 For example, if a software provider offers a full communication set like chat + audio/video functionality, but a simple chat would be sufficient for you.
 In cases like this, you pay for extra features that are of no use to you.

-The situation can be completely opposite — a provider doesn’t have a feature you’re looking for.
-It can be calculating industry-specific taxes, having an unlimited client list, adding gamification features or animated notifications for motivation boost, etc.
+The situation can also be completely opposite — a provider doesn’t have a feature you’re looking for.
+That can be calculating industry-specific taxes, having an unlimited client list, adding gamification features or animated notifications for a motivation boost, etc.

-Long story short, if you want to have something not commonly accepted on the tax management software market, you’re not likely to find it.
+Long story short, if you want to have something that is not commonly accepted in the tax management software market, you’re not likely to find it.
 For such cases, custom development might suit you better.